AtsukoCoffey/healthy-food-club/README.md

 *	As a user, I want to clearly understand what services are offered on this website.
 *	As a user, I want to be able to easily navigate through to find contents.
 *	As a user, I want the website to work on different devices and formats that I use.
-*	As a user, I want a simple sign-up process with selecting my preferred option.
+*	As a user, I want a simple sign-up process allowing me to select my preferred option.
 *	As a user, I want to feel that healthy cooking is interesting and not difficult.
-*	As a user, I want to see articles that offer a variety of perspectives on health to fit my problem awareness.
+*	As a user, I want to see articles that offer a variety of perspectives on health to increase my awareness and knowledge.

 ### Target users and who are interested in this website
-*	As a user, I want to find out when the next cooking session is and what the lecture subject will be clearly..
+*	As a user, I want to find out when the next cooking session is and clearly identify what the lecture subject will be.
-* As a user, I want to find what kind of people are organising the Healthy Food Club and are they trustworthy or not.
+* As a user, I want to find out what kind of people are organising the "Healthy Food Club" and whether they are trustworthy or not.
 * As a user, I want to find out the schedules of future sessions.

 ### The website owner stories
 *	As a site owner, I want to gather people for cooking & lecture sessions.
 *	As a site owner, I want to convey clearly who we are and our purpose, to give users a sense of trust and confidence.
-*	As a site owner, I want to share useful information and chemical studies.
+*	As a site owner, I want to share useful information and food science studies.
 *	As a site owner, I want to encourage people’s awareness about chemicals in our life.
 *	As a site owner, I want to inform and educate about European and national regulations on food additives.
 *	As a site owner, I want to provide inspiration for alternative cooking ideas.
-*	As a site owner, I want to convey clearly that the Healthy Food Club is not just recipes cooking club.
+*	As a site owner, I want to convey clearly that the "Healthy Food Club" is not just about recipes and cooking.

 ## 3. Structure Plane

 * The website should have a Navigation menu that is consistent across all pages.
 * The website should have a fixed footer to access anytime to see this site's SNS.
 * The website should give the user a way to contact through a form.
-* The website should have breadcrumbs to help users feel a strong sense of place and also give access to former pages when it expands to become a larger website.
+* The website should have breadcrumbs to help users feel a strong sense of place and also give access to previous pages when it expands to become a larger website.
 *	The website should have hover interaction for links, abbreviation, and tooltips with additional information to enhance user experience.
 * The landing page should show what this site is offering intuitively.
 * The Info page should have a variety of articles that are categorized by different perspectives.
-* Burger icon is commonly used to smaller screen, so using this convention to represent the navigation suits users' expectations.
+* Burger icon is commonly used on smaller screens, so using this convention suits users' expectations.
-*	The Sign-up page submit button should be clearly visible and interactive when mouse hover it.
+*	The Sign-up page submit button should be clearly visible and interactive when the mouse hovers over it.
 It should also change colour and text after submitting to indicate that the form was sent.

 ## 4. Skeleton Plane